If you want to visit Disney World on a budget, timing is the single most important factor to consider.

 Slightly less expensive times include Winter Break, Spring Break, Summer Vacation and the week prior to the Christmas peak season.

 Least Expensive Times to Visit Disney World

 The good news?
 That leaves plenty of other times when you can land a good price and encounter fewer crowds.
 Consider these good-value periods:

 January to mid-February

 Are your kids too young for kindergarten?
 Or do you homeschool your kids?
-The weeks immediately after New Year offer the very best rates of the year (Jan 2-4; Jan 8-Feb 15, 2017, with the exception of Martin Luther King weekend).
+The weeks immediately after New Year offer some of the very best rates of the year (with the exception of Martin Luther King weekend).
 School kids head back in class following the Christmas break, so the parks are less crowded then, too.